Page Refresh AI

 Score each factor from 1 to 5.
 Use the examples below as anchors, then choose the page with the clearest evidence and edit path.

-Search demand
+Search evidence

-1: No relevant impressions or query evidence.
+1: No relevant GSC impressions, clicks, or query evidence.

 Business value